Home > Short-Term Health Insurance > Connecticut Short-Term Health Insurance

 Connecticut has very strict rules for short-term health insurance.
 As a result, the Connecticut Insurance Department has confirmed that there are no short-term plans for sale in Connecticut.

-There are other types of non-ACA-compliant coverage available, including fixed indemnity plans and health care sharing ministry plans.1
+There are other types of non-ACA-compliant coverage available, including fixed-indemnity plans and health care sharing ministry plans.2

-As of October 2, 2018, the Trump administration relaxed the rules in terms of the allowable duration of short-term health insurance plans.
-But states can continue to impose more strict restrictions, and Connecticut does.
-As a result of the state’s regulations, including a new essential health benefits coverage requirement that took effect in 2019,2 no insurers were offering short-term plans in the state as of 2019.
-That continues to be the case in 2024.
+Federal rules regarding the maximum allowable duration for short-term policies have changed over the years, but states can impose more strict restrictions than the federal government’s, and Connecticut does.
+As a result of the state’s regulations, including a new essential health benefits coverage requirement that took effect in 2019,3 no insurers were offering short-term plans in the state as of 2019.
+That continues to be the case in 2026.

 What are Connecticut's rules and regulations regarding short-term health insurance?